 Recommended Early Action Items and IRWM Plan Update Actions.
-The Work Group recognized that IRWM/RWQCB collaboration will involve an ongoing process.
-Actions recommended for immediate implementation (deemed "early action items") and IRWM Plan update actions are presented as a means of initiating IRWM/RWQCB collaboration efforts toward achieving the three designated outcomes.
+The Work Group recognized that the RWQCB has encouraged stakeholder participation in both the Basin Plan review and 303(d) review processes (Desired Outcome Nos.
+1 and 2).
+As a first step in working toward the desired outcomes, the Work Group encouraged organized and ongoing IRWM stakeholder participation in these RWQCB stakeholder processes.

-Additional follow-up actions are recommended for consideration after implementation of the early action items and IRWM Plan update.
-Early action items and IRWM Plan update actions recommended to initiate IRWM/RWQCB collaboration are summarized in Table EX-1.
+As a means of initiating IRWM/RWQCB collaboration efforts toward achieving the three designated outcomes, the Work Group recommended the implementation of several immediate IRWM/RWQCB collaborative actions (deemed "early action items").
+The Work Group also recommended associated actions to update the IRWM Plan to promote the desired outcomes.
+Early action items and IRWM Plan update actions recommended to initiate IRWM/RWQCB collaboration are summarized in Table EX-1 (page EX-3).